Open access Labs within the School of Psychology

 Open-Access Eye-tracking Labs

 Eye-tracking equipment and training on these systems is available for booking.
-Please contact Mark Roberts in the POET lab for additional information.
+Please contact Dr Manon Jones in the POET lab for additional information.

 Motion Capture Lab